jasylwong/CV/README.md

 #### [Bancroft's School](https://www.bancrofts.org/) (1996 to 2007)

 - Scholarship holder
-- 4 A-levels: All grade A (Mathematics, Further Mathematics, Economics and Biology)
+- 4 A-levels: All grade A (Mathematics, Further Mathematics, Economics, and Biology)

 ## <a name="experience">Where I've been developing (Experience)</a>